Charlotte Lee, Countess of Lichfield: Marriage and children

 Charlotte Fitzroy and her husband Edward Henry Lee, 1st Earl of Lichfield, as children, painted by Peter Lely.

-Charlotte's mother Barbara was a second cousin (second cousin of whom?)
-(Barbara's great-uncle Sir John St John was Anne's father) The politically savvy Anne St. John, Countess of Rochester was mother of the influential courtier John Wilmot, Earl of Rochester.
+Charlotte's mother Barbara was a second cousin of the politically savvy Anne St. John, Countess of Rochester was mother of the influential courtier John Wilmot, Earl of Rochester through Sir John St John.

 Through their efforts a betrothal between Charlotte and her second-cousin-once-removed, Sir Edward Henry Lee was made and then officially contracted May 1674, before her tenth birthday.
 The young couple underwent a form of marriage ceremony on 11 August 1674, but the marriage was not formalised until 6 February 1677, in her thirteenth year.

 When Charles Stewart, 6th Duke of Lennox, died in 1673, Sir Edward was created Earl of Lichfield.
 Charlotte's dowry was agreed at £18,000, and her husband was awarded a pension of £2,000 per year.